 First New Zealand wine made from Certified Biodynamic Grapes

-Richmond Plains wines from Nelson have become the first New Zealand vineyard to be certified full biodynamic by Demeter as of May 27th 2008.
+Richmond Plains is New Zealand first vineyard to be certified full biodynamic by Demeter as of May 27th 2008 and our 2008 ARIES Pinot Noir was New Zeland first Demeter Certified Biodynamic wine.

 Why go biodynamic?